dusty-phillips/trembling/README.md

 * logout(request)
 * login_required(request, "/login/page.html")

 The latter will raise an appropriate redirect response if the user is not authenticated.
+If you do not specify a redirect url, it will redirect to trembling.auth.LOGIN_URL.
+This defaults to /account/login.html, or you can set it to a string of your choice in an aspen startup hook.

 For an example of how these modules can be used in practice, see [Todoy](https://github.com/buchuki/Todoy)